 According to the EEOC, M&T “knew or should have known” about the discrimination allegations because they were pending before the EEOC at the time M&T bought HCSB and it failed to correct these unlawful practices.
 “In addition, an HCSB executive who knew of the [discrimination] charge and the allegations under EEOC investigation prior to the acquisition was retained as an executive by M&T.”

-If your employer maintains a policy only allowing employees to return to work “without restrictions,” it is best to contact a New York City employment discrimination attorney, as the ADA dictates that employees must be given the option of returning to work “with or without a reasonable accommodation.”
+If your employer maintains a policy only allowing employees to return to work “without restrictions,” it is best to contact a New York City disability discrimination attorney, as the ADA dictates that employees must be given the option of returning to work “with or without a reasonable accommodation.”